Best Induction Hobs with Extractor (UK 2022)

 They might not appear to be as powerful when compared to some models, but they offer a more gentle form of steam removal.

+The extractor’s noise levels are much kinder compared to other integrated induction hobs.
+When running on standard settings, the fan reaches just 46 decibels.
 During intensive operation, its maximum is 62 decibels.
-The extractor has a removable grease filter and a separate charcoal filter.
+The extractor comes equipped with a removable grease filter and separate charcoal filter.
 The control panel has useful indicator lights that let you know when each filter needs attention.
 The extractor can only be used as a recirculating version.

-Each burner has a booster facility, giving additional cooking power up to 3000 kW.
+The four burners provide a complete range of power.
+One is rated at 1200 kW, another at 1600 kW, while the two strongest are 2100 kW and 2300 kW.
+Each burner has a booster facility giving additional cooking power of up to 3000 kW.
 You can use the bridge control to turn each pair of burners into large cooking zones for even greater versatility.
-The hob also includes a fast heat-up option, safety lock, and automatic shutdown.
+The hob also includes a fast heat-up option, safety lock and automatic shut down.

 Pros